Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Dataset Statistics and Illustrative Examples

 \section{Dataset Statistics and Illustrative Examples}

-This appendix presents labeled examples from all three datasets to aid understanding.
+This appendix provides an overview of the datasets used for benchmarking legal-specific models in Table \ref{Table1} and presents labeled examples from all three datasets to aid understanding.
+The class distribution of all three datasets is given in Figure \ref{Appendix_Figure0}.
 We provide our own rationales explaining label types, which the datasets do not explicitly include.
 These explanations clarify why specific labels apply to given clauses (sentences) or provisions (paragraphs), as detailed in Table~\ref{Appendix_Table1}.
 Legal contract classification involves longer texts than typical NLP tasks like tweets or reviews.
 Legal-specific Transformer models such as Legal-BERT process up to 512 sub-word tokens, but many LEDGAR paragraphs exceed this limit.
 Figure~\ref{Appendix_Figure1} shows that numerous LEDGAR paragraphs surpass the standard context window, requiring truncation or other methods to handle long inputs.
 Additionally, legal texts contain specialized terminology (legalese), increasing classification complexity compared to general text.